motiondivision/motionone/packages/react/README.md

 # `@motionone/react`

-React bindings for Motion One.
+Prototype React bindings for Motion One.
+Not intended for public.

 ## 📚 Documentation